Tojima Wants to Be a Kamen Rider: Characters

-A 24-year-old high school teacher who, as a child, became a massive fan of Kamen Rider Strongers Electro-Wave Human Tackle when her Stronger-obsessed father showed her the series.
-Devastated by Tackle's death in the show's 30th episode and wanting to honor her, Yuriko began intense physical training and made her own costume to become Tackle II.
+A 24-year-old high school teacher who, as a child, became enamored by Kamen Rider Strongers Electro-Wave Human Tackle, the franchise's first female hero, when her father showed her the series.
+Devastated by Tackle's death in the show's 30th episode and wanting to honor her, Yuriko began intense physical training and made her own costume to become Tackle.